-Beaver County (the "County") and the Town of Tofield (the "Town") adopted their original IDP in 2008.
-Only one amendment to the IDP has been adopted during the lifespan of the original IDP - an amendment in 2018 to update mapping to reflect Tofield's 2010 annexation.
-In 2017, extensive amendments to the MGA came into force.
+Beaver County (the "County") and the Town of Viking (the "Town") adopted their original IDP in 2008.
+One amendment to the IDP was adopted in 2017 to facilitate the Town's 2018 annexation.
+Also in 2017, extensive amendments to the MGA came into force.
 Among these amendments were requirements for neighbouring municipalities to enter into mandatory ICFs and IDPs.
 The content requirements of IDPs were also expanded so that they also address transportation matters, intermunicipal programs, and environmental matters.
 In response to the MGA amendments, the County and the Town initiated its first formal update to the IDP in 2018 (the "Project"), coinciding with preparation of their new mandatory ICF.